dagraham/nts-dgraham/README.md

     command_add: vim -g + {filepath}
     # STYLE
     # session mode hex colors
 	style:
-        status:             '#FFFFFF bg:#696969'
+		status:             '#FFFFFF bg:#396060'
 		status.key:         '#FFAA00'
 		not-searching:      '#888888'
+		highlighted:        '#000000 bg:#FFFF75'
+		plain:              '#FAFAFA bg:#1D3030'
     # TAG SORT
     # For listed keys, sort by the corresponding value.
 E.g. In tag view
     # items with the tag "now" will be sorted as if they had the tag "!".
-    # Replace the keys and values with whatever you find convenient
+    # Replace, remove or add keys and values with whatever you like.
     tag_sort:
         now:        '!'
         next:       '#'
         assigned:   '%'
-        someday:    '{'
+        someday:    '&'
         completed:  '}'

+The default STYLE section given above is designed for a terminal with a dark background.
+If you prefer a light background, you might want to try these settings instead:

+	style:
+		status:               '#FFFFFF bg:#437070'
+		status.key:           '#FFAA00'
+		not-searching:        '#888888'
+		highlighted:          '#1D3030 bg:#A1CAF1'
+		plain:                '#000000 bg:#FFF8DC'

 If you make changes to "cfg.yaml" and would like to restore the defaults just delete the relevant settings from the file and restart _nts_ - the missing settings will be restored with their default values.